Brooke Simpson

 Brooke Mills Simpson is an American singer.
 She finished in third place in the 13th season on NBC's talent singing competition The Voice on Team Miley Cyrus.

 In 2021, she auditioned for America's Got Talent season 16 of America's Got Talent.
 She received a yes vote from each judge and advanced to the quarter finals round placing fourth in the finals.

 Early life

 Brooke Simpson was born to an evangelical family.
 She discovered she loved singing at age 7.
 During her childhood she traveled and performed with her family; they attended pow wows hosted by the Haliwa-Saponi, a state-recognized tribe.
 Simpson is a member of the tribe.
-Before appearing on The Voice, she moved from her hometown of Hollister, North Carolina to Fort Lauderdale, Florida with her husband, Ray Simpson.
+Before appearing on The Voice, she moved from her hometown of Hollister, North Carolina to Fort Lauderdale, Florida.
 She was considering other careers instead of singing.
 Her parents are Jimille and Mike Mills; she has two siblings who are eight years younger: sister Leah and brother Mikey.

 Brooke Simpson met her vocal coach Andrez Franco in 2013.